The Do’s and Don’ts of Contacting Dropshipping Suppliers

 Don’t use the term ‘dropship’, do consider yourself an ‘internet retailer’.

-When you reach out to dropshipping suppliers, you want to tell them that you're
+When you reach out to dropshipping suppliers, you want to tell them that you're an internet retailer and you're looking to get approved to sell their products.

 In most cases, the dropshipping suppliers will send you over an application to fill out.
 After that, they will send over price lists, product photos, product descriptions, etc..
 At this point, they will tell you what carriers they ship with, and that's when you let them know you want to ship on their accounts.